-The seaweed aquaculture industry is an emerging business, with little currently known about natural abundance, distribution, seasonal dynamics, and cultivation techniques.
-WBH's seaweed aquaculture proposal will therefore contribute to industry knowledge for the commercial aquaculture of seaweed species, within the State and nationally.
+The seaweed aquaculture industry is an emerging business, with little currently known about natural abundance, distribution, seasonal dynamics and cultivation techniques.
+WBH's seaweed aquaculture proposal will contribute to industry knowledge for the commercial aquaculture of seaweed species, within the State and nationally.

-This information will include contributing to seaweed research by working with species considered to have high value extracts including Asapargopsis species.
+This information will include contributing to seaweed research by working with species considered to have high value extracts.
 WBH has leased commercial land-based premises in Geraldton to facilitate processing of seaweed products.
-WBH intends to employ up to ten employees to work at the processing facility.
+In the last two years WBH has employed local people to assist with operations and intends to employ up to ten staff to work at the processing facility.

-In the last two years WBH has employed local people to assist with operations.
-WBH has established markets in seaweed, through a market opportunity identified by the Mid-West Regional Development Commission.
+WBH has developed a seaweed product that has increasing demand within the domestic and international markets and established seaweed markets through a market opportunity identified by the Mid-West Regional Development Commission.

-By reason of the above considerations, I am of the view that the grant of the application would be in the better interests of the State and community.
+By reason of the above considerations, I am of the view that the grant of the variation application would be in the better interests of the State and community.